OP-TEE/optee_os/documentation/optee_design.md

 ## Resume entry
 OP-TEE is entered using the temp stack in the same way as for normal entry.
 The thread to resume is looked up and the state is restored to resume execution.
-The procedure to resume from an RPC exit or an IRQ exit is exactly the same.
+The procedure to resume from an RPC exit or an foreign interrupt exit is exactly the same.

 ## Syscall
 Syscalls are executed using the thread stack.